Municipal Separate Storm Sewer Systems (MS4)

 A Municipal Separate Storm Sewer System (MS4) is a system designed for collecting or conveying stormwater (i.e. roads with drainage systems, curbs, gutters, ditches, man-made channels, or storm drains) that is owned or operated by a public entity but not part of a publicly owned treated water works facility.

 - Municipalities and local sewer districts

 - Public universities, public hospitals, military bases, correctional facilities

-A MS4 Permit allows MS4s to discharge stormwater directly to water bodies without being treated.
+A MS4 Permit allows discharge of stormwater directly to water bodies.
 A MS4 Permit must be obtained by the operator through the Environmental Protection Agency's (EPA) National Pollutant Discharge Elimination System (NPDES) program.

 ITD MS4 Permits